hferentschik/balena-weather/README.md

 The default sample rate for each of the containers is 15 minutes.
 You can define a _SAMPLE_RATE_ device variable for any of these containers to change the sample rate.
 The sample rate needs to be specified in seconds.
+Each sensor service also accepts values for _MQTT_USER_ and _MQTT_PASSWORD_ to authenticate against the MQTT message broker.
+If MQTT authentication is used the same username and password needs to be specified to all sensor containers, as well as the MQTT container itself.

 ![Balena Device Variables](./images/device-variables.png)